Fungal ribotoxin: Structural features

 All known ribotoxins are proteins of between 130 and 150 amino acids that share at least two different elements of ordered secondary structure: a β-sheet, where the active center is located, and a short α-helix.
 The structural arrangement is very similar to that of other extracellular fungal RNases, which are not toxic, and constitute a family whose best known representative is the RNase T1 of Aspergillus oryzae.
 This explains why ribotoxins are considered the toxic representatives of the group.
 The observation of their three-dimensional structures reveals their functional differences in terms of toxicity, since ribotoxins present unordered, positively charged long loops, which are much shorter, and negatively charged, in their non-toxic "relatives".
 These ribotoxin bonds are responsible for recognition of both the negatively charged acid phospholipids that facilitate their entry into cells, and the ribosome-specific features that allow them to cause inactivation.

 Enzymatic mechanism

 Ribotoxins cleave RNA following a general acid-base mechanism shared by all the extracellular fungal RNases so far characterized, regardless of their toxicity.
-Using dinucleosides, such as GpA, it has been demonstrated that the breakage of the phosphodiester bond 3′-5′ of the substrate takes place through the formation of a cyclic intermediate that becomes the corresponding derivative 3′-monophosphate, the final product of the reaction.
+Using dinucleotides, such as GpA, it has been demonstrated that the breakage of the phosphodiester bond 3′-5′ of the substrate takes place through the formation of a cyclic intermediate that becomes the corresponding derivative 3′-monophosphate, the final product of the reaction.
 It is a transphosphorylation reaction, followed by the hydrolysis of this cyclic intermediate.
 For this reason, these proteins are knows as cyclant RNases.